 By the time I reached Agra I had been in India just long enough to start to acclimatise.
-I had gotten over the initial mental beating that is politely referred to as culture shock, I had started to get used to the heat, the crowds and the sensual overload, and I had even started to get my head round the intricacies of the infamous Indian head wobble.
+I had gotten over the initial mental beating that is politely referred to as culture shock, I had started to get used to the heat, the crowds and the sensual overload, and I had even started to get my head round the intricacies of the infamous Indian head wobble and the logistical nightmare of buying a train ticket.
 I was starting to relax enough to look past the heat and the hassle and see the real beauty that India has to offer those who take the time to look deep enough.

 Getting off the train at the Agra Cantonment station, I ran the usual gauntlet of touts without too much difficulty, but I wasn’t feeling at my best.
-I had a mild headache and I could have sworn my body temperature was rising too quickly, but I dismissed it at first.
+I had a mild headache and I could have sworn I felt too hot, even in the heat of an Indian afternoon, but I dismissed it at first.
 I just assumed I was tired.

-I hadn’t really slept well the night before, and I just wanted to get a room and relax.
+I hadn’t really slept well the night before so I didn’t think too much of it, and arriving in a new town meant that I just wanted to get a room and relax.
+I’d be fine after a bit of rest.
 A quick taxi to the outskirts of the Taj Ganj area – where traffic had been banned from entering in a half hearted attempt at gentrification and protection of the UNESCO world heritage site – allowed me to slowly walk through the streets and explore in my own time.

-I was feverish, dog tired, my entire body ached and I felt like hell.
+My short nap was a reprieve that in hindsight was all too short.
+When I woke up I was feverish, dog tired, my entire body ached and I felt like hell.
 I could hardly move.
-I’m a big guy and to be honest nothing much ever really touches me, but this felled me like a tree.
+I’m a big guy with a pretty robust immune system and to be honest nothing much ever really touches me which that means I’m not used to being sick and if I do catch a bug or something I shake it off pretty easily, but this felled me like a tree.
+This was no bug.
+This was something more.
 I fell back on the bed and stayed there for god knows how long.